DamienKusters/gmtk2024jam-docs/Kraken game.md

 ##### Growth
 The more you eat the larger you'll become.
 This is done by scaling the background and setting a requirement of how much you must eat in order to go to the next stage.
 Taking damage will shrink you back down.
+While growing, entities will stay in place relative to the scaling background, this causes certain entities to accidentally touch the mouth piece and be consumed.
+##### Taking damage
+Questions:
+- Should the mouth piece take damage?
+	- Pros:
+		- Tentacle must defend mouth piece by grapping or slapping projectiles away.
+	- Cons:
+		- You could play the game more wreck less, more slapping movement results in more projectiles being slapped away
+- Should the tentacle take damage?
+	- Pros:
+		- During gameplay you must be agile and have quick mouse movements, seems to improve the risk/reward factor when trying to eat an Dangerous entity
+		- Tentacle could be stunned
+	- Cons:
+		- Differentiate between eatable entities and projectiles
 #### Secondary
+##### Tentacle slows down when grabbing entities
+Entities will have a weight factor influencing the speed of the tentacle.
+A house for example, can be very heavy but will make you grow faster.
+##### Sizes of mouths
+Your mouth will grow at set intervals during stages.
+It will increase the hitbox you have to eat entities,  but it will also make you more vulnerable to projectile damages.
 ##### Shooting?
 #todo Add this to tentacle abilities?
 ##### Upgrades?
 #todo Get to choose offense/defence upgrades?
+Powerup: eat everything on screen.
 ##### Bosses?
 #todo On certain altitudes bosses may appear, being defeated will lower you to a previous altitude?